DrPandemic/aigar.io/clients/python/README.md

 State of a game.

 Attributes:
-- id: Identifier of the game
+- `id`: Identifier of the game

-- tick: How many updates the game has gone through so far
+- `tick`: How many updates the game has gone through so far

-- players: List of players in the game
+- `players`: List of players in the game

-- resources: Resources in the game that can be collected to gain mass/points
+- `resources`: Resources in the game that can be collected to gain mass/points

-- map: Dimensions of the map
+- `map`: Dimensions of the map

-- viruses: List of viruses that split a cell when consumed
+- `viruses`: List of viruses that split a cell when consumed